Gerber Life Accident Protection

 How to Choose the Right Coverage Amount

-Choosing an AD&D amount is less about finding a perfect number and more about building a practical buffer.
-Many people want enough coverage to make a meaningful difference for their household.
-That might mean paying down debt, stabilizing a spouse’s financial position, or creating enough breathing room to avoid major lifestyle disruption.
+Choosing an AD&D coverage amount is less about finding a mathematically perfect number and more about building a practical, meaningful financial buffer for your household.
+Many people want enough coverage to make a real difference if a serious accident occurred — such as paying down debt, replacing a portion of income during recovery, stabilizing a spouse’s financial position, or creating enough breathing room to prevent major lifestyle disruption during a difficult period.

 Protect Yourself from the Unexpected